2021: The Void YearJuan Villela

 And I don’t think we’re the only ones that feel this way.
 But worse yet, I get the feeling this won’t be the only year we’ll feel this way.
 I don’t need to say it any more than what has already been constantly screamed in every corner of the Internet.
 Things are shit and will her shittier.
 We’re doing what we can.
 But we still need to live.
 So we don’t pay attention as much to what is almost out of our control and focus on what we can control.

 So what did we do during 2021?
 Well, we found time to do the things we’ve been wanting to for a while now.
-My wife started writing.
+My partner started writing.
 A lot happened to her personally that writing became a way to let out everything crowding her thoughts.
 And she has filled volumes with thoughts and ideas.
 I stopped writing and started reading more.
 Everything I have been wanting to read.
 Getting lost in other worlds brought comfort to my days and made my dreams more adventurous.
 I continued cataloging everything I found interesting online and finally finished many projects I had in mind but just never found the time for.

 So how is it that the year felt like a void even still?
 Well, we barely left the house.
 We only watch the news when it was crucial.
 And we got lost in our worlds.
 Everything else was just thrown out the window and we stopped trying to find “the bright side” and embraced the chaos.